BalajiKs171095/mbcrump.github.io/_posts/2017-03-18-part1-docker.md

 	docker run mongo:windowsservercore

-You will see the following output after it completes that shows it downloaded it successfully and started the database :
+You will see the following output after it completes that shows it downloaded it successfully and started the database (I trimmed the output below) :

 	Unable to find image 'mongo:windowsservercore' locally
 	windowsservercore: Pulling from library/mongo